PaulioRandall/sveltekit-minimalist-template/README.md

 When the time comes to deploy to development and production environments you'll want to research [SvelteKit adapters](https://kit.svelte.dev/docs/adapters).

-Since I use Vercel to host my personal website I use [@sveltejs/adapter-vercel](https://www.npmjs.com/package/@sveltejs/adapter-vercel).
+I use Vercel to host my personal website so I use [@sveltejs/adapter-vercel](https://www.npmjs.com/package/@sveltejs/adapter-vercel).
 There are many others and you can write your own.
-I've written a custom Express adapter before and it's not too difficult; just a little tedious because they are not easy to test.
+I've written a custom Express adapter before and it's not too difficult; just a little tedious because they're not easy to test.